 Overall, 32.9% of students fall below standards with a performance level of Low.
-There are 7 students groups with a performance level of Very Low: African American, American Indian, English Learners, Foster Youth, Homeless youth, Pacific Islander and Students with Disabilities.
-There are 3 students groups with a performance level of Low: Asian, Hispanic/Latino and Socioeconomically Disadvantaged Students.
+There are 7 students groups with a performance level of Very Low: African American, American Indian, English Leasers, Foster Youth Homeless, Pacific Islander and Students with Disabilities.
+There are 3 students groups with a performance level of Low: Asian, Hispanic/Latino and socioeconomically disadvantaged.
 Only one student group is designated as Medium, Two or More Races.
 There two student groups with a performance level of High and no students groups designated as Very High.
 For student groups falling into the performance level of Very Low the data is disaggregated as follows: